exalif/angular-libs/projects/ngx-keepalive/README.md

 [![Build Status](https://github.com/moribvndvs/ng2-idle/workflows/ci/badge.svg)](https://github.com/moribvndvs/ng2-idle/actions?query=workflow%3Aci)
 [![Coverage Status](https://coveralls.io/repos/github/moribvndvs/ng2-idle/badge.svg?branch=master)](https://coveralls.io/github/moribvndvs/ng2-idle?branch=master)

 A module for responding to idle users in Angular applications.
-This is a rewrite of the [ng-idle module](https://github.com/moribvndvs/ng-idle); however if you are using Angular 1, you must use that module.

-## MAINTAINERS WANTED

-The Angular community needs you!
-I'm looking for a new developer or team to take over maintenance of this module.
-These are the responsibilities any interested candidates should consider:

-- Now: Complete beta process (major remaining item is to make it compatible with SSR)
-- Now: Update demo and add API documentation
-- Ongoing: Bug fixes
-- Ongoing: New releases for new versions of Angular
-- Later: Refactor to simplify API and reduce package size
-- Later: Add support for non-browser environments?

-Ideally, a candidate:

-- Has experience building applications in Angular 5+
-- Is an active Angular developer and tuned into the Angular release schedule
-- Loves open source and the Angular community
-- Is committed to releasing modular and lightweight (as possible) packages
-- Has working understanding of DOM events, JavaScript timers and intervals, Web Storage API, and cookies
-- Understands testing using Karma and Jasmine, and is committed to a high percentage of code coverage
-- Has working understanding of the [contributing guide](https://github.com/moribvndvs/ng2-idle/blob/master/CONTRIBUTING.md), is willing to accept contributions from others, and can use Github and related tools effectively
-- Has time to triage and answer tickets, or delegate to others
-- Has basic understanding of NPM for releasing packages

-Please get in touch if you are interested!
+This package is a cloned and modified version of original  [ng2-idle module](https://github.com/moribvndvs/ng2-idle).

 ## Demo

-Visit https://moribvndvs.github.io/ng2-idle to view a simple example with quick start instructions.
+Visit original site https://moribvndvs.github.io/ng2-idle to view a simple example with quick start instructions.

 ## Quick start

-`@ng-idle` is shipped via [npm](https://www.npmjs.com).
+`@exalif/ngx-keepalive` is shipped via [npm](https://www.npmjs.com) or yarn.
 You can install the package using the following command for the latest supported version of Angular:

 ```
-npm install --save @ng-idle/core
+npm install --save @exalif/ngx-keepalive
 ```

 Integrating and configuring the package into your application requires a few more steps.
 Please visit [@ng-idle-example](https://github.com/moribvndvs/ng2-idle-example.git) for source and instructions on how to get going.